UNIVERSE-HPC/course-material/high_performance_computing/hpc_intro/03_cluster.md

 remote$ ls
 ```

-::::challenge{id=difference-remote, title="What's different between your machine and the remote?"}
+::::challenge{id=difference-remote title="What's different between your machine and the remote?"}

 Open a second terminal window on your local computer and run the `ls` command
 (without logging in to cluster.name).
 What differences do you see?